epetenko/15-things-for-dj/README.md

 ![Editing in the inspector example](https://github.com/epetenko/15-things-for-dj/blob/master/inspector_edit_example.png)

+You can start by looking at your own article, or trying a well-done graphic you admire or tool you use a lot.
 Confused about what an element is or does?
 Google it!
 Or search for it in [W3 Schools](https://www.w3schools.com/html/default.asp), an encyclopedia of HTML, CSS and JS codes.